The Vargas Island Project

 Location: Vargas Island, BC

-Partners: Pacific Rim Surfrider, Maaqtusiis Secondary School, Western Canada Marine Response Corporation
+Partners: Pacific Rim Surfrider, Maaqtusiis Secondary School, Western Canada Marine Response Corporation, Ocean Legacy Foundation

 This 5-day trip will be a circumnavigation of Vargas Island with stops at most of the major recreation beaches.
 At each stop we will work as a team to collect any marine debris that has accumulated & package it for later removal.
-On Ahous bay, we will meet with the Ahousaht Guardians and the Ahousaht Secondary school kids to do a joint beach clean of this sprawling west facing beach.
-Participation requires expertise navigating class 3 waters — hazards include: swell, boomers, surf landings, surf launches.
+On Ahous bay, we will meet Surfrider Pacific Rim and the Ahousaht Secondary school kids to do a joint beach clean of this sprawling west facing beach.
+Participation requires expertise navigating class 3 waters.
+Hazards include: swell, boomers, surf landings, surf launches.
 Volunteers must be prepared with your own kayak, weather appropriate clothing, safety equipment, camping gear, food, water and a positive attitude ready to make a difference!

-The event will take place from May 27-31, 2025 — volunteers must join for all 5 days.
-Launch (10am on day one) and return (mid-day on the 31) to First Street Dock in Tofino (parking passes provided).
+The event will take place from May 27-31, 2026.
+For safety, the group must travel together, and volunteers must join for all 5 days.
+Launch (11am on day one) and return (mid-day on the 31) to First Street Dock in Tofino (parking passes provided).

 Volunteers will be required to provide their own kayak and food.
 Protective equipment will be provided by BCMT, including gloves, bags, and safety gear.